bazz-066/blatta-stream/README.md

 }
 ```
 To run this code, simply execute `sudo cargo run <interface name>`.
 Please note that the command has to be executed by root user.

+Another example is also provided in the lib.rs file.
+The test can be executed by running `sudo cargo test <interface name>`.